erawijantari/RPyId/README.md

 ## 3rdMeeting-Data is beautiful part 1 - Hello Tidyverse!
 Date: December 15, 2019

-Time: 10:00 am - 13:00 pm
+Time: 10:00 am - 01:00 pm

 Venue: Midorigaoka 6 1st Floor, Tokyo Institute of Technology

 Notes: `./Notes/20191215_RPyID3rd` contains about introduction of tydiverse and hands on on data wrangling in R.

-## 4thMeeting-Data is beautiful part 2 - visualizations with ggplot: R series
+## 4thMeeting-Data is beautiful part 2 - visualizations with ggplot2: R series
+Date: January 12, 2020

+Time: 01:00 pm - 04: 00 pm

+Venue: Midorigaoka 6 1st Floor, Tokyo Institute of Technology

+Notes: `./Notes/20200112_RPyID4th` contains visualizations of data from 3rd meeting using ggplot)

+## 5thMeeting-Clasical statistic: univariate and multivariate statistic with R
 Date: **TBA**

 Time: **TBA**

 Venue: Midorigaoka 6 1st Floor, Tokyo Institute of Technology

-Notes: **TBA** (Visualizations of data from 3rd meeting using ggplot)
+Notes: **TBA** (Basic univariate and multivariate statistic and introductions of library for statistic in R)

-## 5thMeeting-Let's make it functional part 1: Python series
+## 6thMeeting-Let's make it functional part 2: Python series

 Date: **TBA**